Jonah I. Garde

 Monographs

-Trans* Geschichten der Moderne: „Geschlechtsumwandlung“ und ihre kolonialen Geister. (= Trans* Histories of Modernity: “Sex Change” and its Colonial Ghosts) Bielefeld: transcript, forthcoming.
+Trans* Geschichten der Moderne: „Geschlechtsumwandlung“ und ihre kolonialen Geister. (= Trans* Histories of Modernity: “Sex Change” and its Colonial Ghosts) Bielefeld: transcript, 2025.

 Cripping Development?
 Ambivalenzen “Inklusiver Entwicklung” aus crip-theoretischer Perspektive.
 Vienna: Peter Lang, 2015.